Table of Contents

 When you’re building a PC, it’s not just the selection of components that matters.
-The case those components will go into is also very important to.
+The case those components will go into is also very important.
 And while there’s a host of flashy cases with a lot of RGB and futuristic looks, there are many people who would, instead, opt for some a minimalist PC case.

 Minimalist computer cases aren’t flashy.
 On the contrary, they’re made to blend in, attract as little attention as possible, yet provide adequate room and cooling for the components that are inside.
 And in the past few years, there’s been an influx of such cases, from various manufacturers, at various sizes and price points.
-Therefore, below, we have reviewed the 8 best minimalist PC cases.
+Therefore, below, we have reviewed the top minimalist PC cases.
 They’re all impressive in one way or another, and there’s certainly something for everyone.
 Let’s take a look at them.

 Corsair Carbide 275R